FACTBOX-World stunned by Trump supporters storming U.S. Capitol, attempts to overturn election | Politics

 JAPAN "We decline to comment on President Trump's political style as this is about U.S. domestic affairs," Japan's Chief Cabinet Secretary Katsunobu Kato told reporters.

 "But we hope to see democracy in the United States overcome this difficult situation, calmness and harmony regained, and a peaceful and democratic transfer of power."
+ISRAEL

+"Since its independence, America, our great and true friend, has been a beacon of democracy, and stood for the values of freedom, justice and independence," Israeli Foreign Minister Gabi Ashkenazi said on Twitter.
+"I am sure that the American people and their elected representatives will know how to fend off this attack and will continue to defend the values on which the United States was founded."
 FRANCE

 "What happened today in Washington DC is not American, definitely," French President Emmanuel Macron said in a video message on Twitter.
 "We believe in the strength of our democracies.
 We believe in the strength of American democracy," he said, speaking in English.